Product Attribute Enrichment: The 2026 AI Playbook for Catalog SEO and Conversion

 However, in some special scenarios, some job roles and workflows may require direct integration with S4/HANA dashboards.
 For such cases, our chatbots integrate with the following technologies:

 This chatbot pipeline strategy enables our chatbots to instantly and comprehensively answer very complex queries that you get from users and employees.
-By combining the awesome question-answering power of modern LLMs with real-time dynamic information from ERP systems and static knowledge from other sources, our chatbots provide unprecedented insights into business operations in real time and unparalleled productivity in business interactions.
+By combining the awesome question-answering power of modern LLMs with real-time dynamic information from your existing ERP systems and static knowledge from other sources, our chatbots provide unprecedented insights into business operations in real time, greater operational efficiency, and unparalleled productivity in business interactions.

 Contact us to see how we can set up a custom chatbot for your ERP.